MSSRPRAD/IndicScriptSwap/README.md

 ## <b> Some conversions that that I have tested (Need to test more) :</b>

-Many more transliterations between scripts not mentioned here can be achieved indirectly (eg: telugu->devanagari = telugu->slp1->devanagari)
+Many more transliterations between scripts not mentioned here can be achieved.
+Do try them all!
+(See src/data.rs for the various script names)

 | source key | destination key | function                 |
 | ---------- | --------------- | ------------------------ |